gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

     &request_uri=urn:example:Y7AyOKAK
 ```

-Note that since we are using [@!OAuth.PAR] client_id param can be omitted and used inside the request object.
+Note that since we are using [@!OAuth.PAR] `client_id` param can be omitted and used inside the request object.

 ## Authentication request {#auth-req}

-The following is a non-normative example of an authentication request to the /authorize endpoint in OP.
-This request follow the specification defined inSection 3.1.2.1 of [@!OIDC]
+The following is a non-normative example of an authentication request to the `/authorize` endpoint in OP.
+This request follow the specification defined in Section 3.1.2.1 of [@!OIDC]

 This request is the result of the redirection response [Authorize redirect response](#auth-redirect-resp).
-As explained in the [Authorize redirect response](#auth-redirect-resp) example client_id param can be omitted here.
+As explained in the [Authorize redirect response](#auth-redirect-resp) example `client_id` param can be omitted here.

 ```
 GET /authorize